The Early Years, 1888 to the 1920s

 1954 - Two new wings completed

 By the early 1950s, the population of the City of London had grown substantially, led by the industrial development after World War II.
-St. Joseph's had become not only a busy community hospital, but a district hospital, accepting referrals from physicians and smaller hospital centres, as well as a regional hospital, renowned for its expertise and accepting referrals from across the province.
+St. Joseph's had become not only a busy community hospital, but a district hospital, and a regional hospital, renowned for its expertise and accepting referrals from across the province.
 Motivated by these factors, St. Joseph's undertook the largest expansion of the hospital's long history, building two new wings at the same time.

 The Administrative Wing included space for the Emergency Department, which had been established in 1951, clinic and teaching facilities for outpatients, administrative facilities, a central Admitting Department and more patient rooms.
-The main visitor's entrance off of Grosvenor Street now takes you through the Administrative Wing to the main part of the hospital.
 The two new additions increased the bed capacity of St. Joseph's to 500 patients.

 The late 1950s

 Despite these expansion efforts, by 1958, just four years after the hospital's largest expansion, the hospital was operating over capacity and another expansion was needed.
 In 1959, the St. Joseph's Hospital Building Fund Campaign began, the first fundraising campaign the Sisters had ever undertaken to solicit financial support.
-Due to a generous response from the community, construction on the Wellington Wing, which runs along Wellington Street and currently contains the Emergency Department, began in 1962.
+Due to a generous response from the community, construction on the Wellington Wing began in 1962.